danielsaidi/RichTextKit/README.md

 }
 ```

-The editor uses a ``RichTextCoordinator`` to sync changes between the editor, the context, and the wrapped, platform-specific view.
-You can now use the context to change the text binding and its font, font size, colors, alignment etc. and observe context changes to update the UI.
+The editor uses a ``RichTextCoordinator`` to sync changes between the editor, context, and platform-specific view.
+You can use the context to change font, colors, alignment etc. and observe context changes to update the UI.

 For more information, please see the [getting started guide][Getting-Started].